huanglab111/sprint-seq/README.md

 # Start

+This code should be run under `python 3.8`.
+Later version will bring some environment problems.

 To run this code, packages must be installed with command:

 ```shell
 pip install -r requirements.txt
 ```

-And MATLAB engine should be installed, you can follow [official guideline](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
+And MATLAB engine should be installed, according to your local MATLAB version, you can follow [official guideline](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).

+For example, MATLAB R2021b：`python -m pip install matlabengine==9.11.21`

+And **pip setuptools** needs a correct version.

+For MATLAB R2021b: `pip install --upgrade pip setuptools==57.5.0`

 **Remind!** There are lots of paths or directories need to be edited in files mentioned below.